lilinghai/sysbench/workloads/many_db_tables/README.md

                 "all"},
     ddl_name_prefix = {"Name of ddl name prefix(dnp_c for new column, dnp_i for new index)", "dnp"}, rename_db_prefix = {"Database rename prefix.
-You shoud create databases before rename", "rnsbtest"},
+You shoud create databases before rename", "rnsbtest"}, table_size = {"Number of rows per table", 10000}, range_size = {"Range size for range SELECT queries", 100}, point_selects = {"Number of point SELECT queries per transaction", 10}, simple_ranges = {"Number of simple range SELECT queries per transaction", 1}, sum_ranges = {"Number of SELECT SUM() queries per transaction", 1}, order_ranges = {"Number of SELECT ORDER BY queries per transaction", 1}, distinct_ranges = {"Number of SELECT DISTINCT queries per transaction", 1}, index_updates = {"Number of UPDATE index queries per transaction", 1}, non_index_updates = {"Number of UPDATE non-index queries per transaction", 1}, delete_inserts = {"Number of DELETE/INSERT combinations per transaction", 1}, point_get = {"Enable/disable point get query", true},
+    range_selects = {"Enable/disable all range SELECT queries", true},
+    index_selects = {"Enable/disable all index(k column) SELECT queries", false},
+    auto_inc = {"Use AUTO_INCREMENT column as Primary Key (for MySQL), " ..
+        "or its alternatives in other DBMS.
+When disabled, use " .. "client-generated IDs", true}, create_table_options = {"Extra CREATE TABLE options", ""}, skip_trx = {"Don't start explicit transactions and execute all queries " .. "in the AUTOCOMMIT mode", false}, secondary = {"Use a secondary index in place of the PRIMARY KEY", false}, reconnect = {"Reconnect after every N events.
+The default (0) is to not reconnect", 0}, mysql_storage_engine = {"Storage engine, if MySQL is used", "innodb"}, pgsql_variant = {"Use this PostgreSQL variant when running with the " ..
+        "PostgreSQL driver.
+The only currently supported " .. "variant is 'redshift'.
+When enabled, " ..
+        "create_secondary is automatically disabled, and " .. "delete_inserts is set to 0"}
 ```

+You can use sysbench --help to display the general command line syntax and options.

 ## Usage example
 ### 准备数据